mattcolman/i18n-webpack-plugin-generate-json/README.md

 # Generate translation json files for [i18n-webpack-plugin](https://github.com/webpack-contrib/i18n-webpack-plugin)

 [i18n-webpack-plugin](https://github.com/webpack-contrib/i18n-webpack-plugin) is great, but making translation files can be a big manual job!
 This script will search your app and generate translation json files for you.
-This script is not tied to i18n-webpack-plugin at all.
+It's actually not tied to i18n-webpack-plugin at all.
 In fact I use it with my own translation function that is called at runtime.
 For that reason I provide the option to make your keys transformed to snake-case.
 This is my personal preference.

 ## Example package.json
 ```